Facebook struggles to sell advertising in India

 TV ADS

-But Indian advertisers still overwhelmingly flock to television ads and remain sceptical of the value of advertising on social media, analysts and business executives said.
+But Indian advertisers still overwhelmingly flock to television ads and remain skeptical of the value of advertising on social media, analysts and business executives said.

 "Advertisers in India are not warmed enough to social media as a concept of marketing," said Shah, the Counterpoint analyst.